-Public Hearing: A hearing before the City Plan Commission which is duly noticed in accordance with the provisions of RIGL § 45-23-42, Section VIII of these Regulations, and which allows public comment.
+Public Hearing: A hearing before the City Plan Commission which is duly noticed in accordance with RIGL § 45-23-42 and which allows public comment.
 A public hearing is not required for an application or stage of approval unless otherwise stated in RIGL Chapter 45-23.

-Public Improvement: Any street or other roadway, sidewalk, pedestrian way, tree, lawn, off-street parking area, drainage feature, or other facility for which the City or other governmental entity is presently responsible or will ultimately assume responsibility for maintenance and operation upon municipal acceptance.
+Public Improvement: Any street or other roadway, sidewalk, pedestrian way, tree, lawn, offstreet parking area, drainage feature, or other facility for which the City or other governmental entity is presently responsible or will ultimately assume responsibility for maintenance and operation upon municipal acceptance.